craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 ### Acids
 #### Royal Water
+This is one of the most powerful Acids an Alchemist can create.
+This is one of the few substances that would burn through alchemically enhanced solids.

 #### Enchanter's Acid
+Enchanter's Acid is also a very powerful acid, but only when in the presence of a Woven material, including Runes or Enchanted Objects.

 ## Gels
-### Helpful
-#### Dwarven Grease
+#### Dwarven / Gnomish Grease

-#### Alchemical Leather / Hide

-#### Alchemical Steel
+This grease degrades very slowly, even under great stress, allowing for great works of engineering.
+As it is quite sticky, one must be very careful during the application process.

 #### Scar Balm
+A weak healing balm that removes scarring from skin when applied.

 #### Heamox Balm
 A powerful healing balm that, when correctly applied to wounds, heals both the external and internal wounds of the appliee.
-This includes, but is not limited to, Bleeding, Poison, and Paralysis.
+This includes, but is not limited to, Bleeding, Poison, Paralysis, and most Diseases.

 #### Zombaren Balm
-A balm that prevents when correctly applied to wounds, fights against the permanent affects of being bitten by a Zombie, including Grave Rot, Pain, Stat Decrease, and Zombification.
+A healing balm that prevents when correctly applied to wounds, fights against the permanent affects of being bitten by a Zombie, including Grave Rot, Pain, Stat Decrease, and Zombification.

-### Harmful
-### Otherwise
 #### Huumpo
+This pink gel is extremely flammable, and alights on its own when exposed to oxygen.

 ## Solids
 #### Alchemical Clay
 Alchemical clay acts like normal clay in nearly every way, except that it is inert to nearly all magical or physical effects.
 While pieces formed of Alchemical Clay cannot shatter, chip, rust, or otherwise decay, they do dent well when exposed to mild force and an un-moving object.

 > All recipes of alchemical clay require a base of Philosipher's Stone and some inert clay.
 Other ingredients, and all processes are specific to their recipes.

+#### Alchemical Leather / Hide

 #### Black Steel
 Black Steel is a steel formed alchemically that absorbs light and enhances the malleability of the Weave near it.
-While this makes forging something of the material even easier than steel, the same can be said of spellcasting.
+While this makes forging something of the material even easier than steel, the same can be said of spellcasting while such an item is nearby.

 #### Bituitem
 A powerful coal-like substance.
 When used to mark an object, the mark would remain for many hundreds of years.
 When used as a fuel, the substance burns for multiple years at the same heat as coal of the same size.